 The third thing that stands out about Dr. King is that he never gave up his dream.
 Sometimes he succeeded and sometimes he failed, but he kept going.

 I too have a dream that people will be judged not by the color of their skin, not by their last name, language or accent, not by their place of birth, social or immigration status, but by the content of their character.

 I thank Dr. King for standing up for his community when it was unpopular, even dangerous to do so.

-As someone who considers himself to be a brown man, I used to believe that Dr. King represented another community in our country.
-Today I understand that even if I don’t live Black, his community is my community too and that we both share the same dream.
+As a multiracial person born and raised in the United States, my cultural education taught me that Dr. King represented another community.
+Today I understand that even if I don’t live Black, Dr. King’s community is my community too and that we all share the same dream.